 The National Memorial for Peace and Justice

 The memorial was designed not just as a site of mourning but as a framework for national participation.
-It began with communities collecting soil from lynching sites across the country, each jar preserving memory and place and spatializing the memory of these individuals.
+It began with Equal Justice Initiative's important community reconciliation work, with communities collecting soil from lynching sites across the country, each jar preserving remnants of place and spatializing the memory of these individuals.
 A duplicate set of the corten monuments lies in the surrounding landscape, intended to be claimed and installed by counties willing to confront their history.
-To take them home, communities must first engage in public dialogue and acknowledgment, linking local recognition to a national project of remembrance.
-Together, these elements establish a distributed system of memory, connecting local histories to a broader narrative of justice.
+Together, these elements establish a distributed system of memory, connecting local histories to a broader national narrative.

 Project Info Year: 2018